Reliable Battery Management for Low-Voltage Applications

 - Provides battery profile thresholds to power conversion systems and other charge controllers to ensure safe operation.
 Dynamically adjusts current limit thresholds to protect the battery during charging and discharging.

-- Triggers warning notifications when batteries approach nominal performance boundaries, and will disconnect the batteries to if they exceed specified parameters.
+- Triggers warning notifications when batteries approach nominal performance boundaries, and will disconnect the batteries if they exceed specified parameters.

 - Monitors stack current via a current shunt to calculate State of Charge and enforce current limits.